aesara-devs/aesara/doc/extending/jax_op.rst

 when included as part of a function graph, passes the tests in ``compare_jax_and_py`` test method.
-What this test method does is compile the same function graph in Python and JAX and check that the numerical output is similar betwen the JAX and Python output, as well object types to ensure correct compilation.
+What this test method does is compile the same function graph in Python and JAX and check that the numerical output is similar between the JAX and Python output, as well object types to ensure correct compilation.

 https://github.com/pymc-devs/aesara/blob/main/tests/link/test_jax.py